dgpiyush/react-workshop/01-day/src.md

 - **Definition:** Blocks of reusable code.
 - **Scope:** Local and global scopes.
 Variables defined inside functions are local.
 - **Declaration:** `function` keyword.
-- **Highorder & Callback:** A function that takes function as a parameter is Highorder and the function we are passing to the function is Callback function.
+- **Highorder & Callback:** A function that takes function as a argument is Highorder and the function we are passing to the function is Callback function.

 ## Arrays and Objects
 - **Arrays:** Ordered lists of values.
 Index starts at 0.